AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 #### Native Themes (since 5.0)

-From version 5.0 the plugin now supports **Native Themes** as well, e.g. themes using JetBrains theme API.
-When loading a native theme, the plugin will try to convert it into a Material Theme, thus allowing to use the theme colors while using the Material Theme features such as the components, accent mode and so on.
+From version 5.0 the plugin now supports **Native Themes** as well, that is, themes using JetBrains theme API.
+When loading a native theme, the plugin will try to convert it into a Material Theme, thus allowing you to use the theme colors while using the Material Theme features such as the components, accent mode and so on.

 You don't need to do anything to make it work, simply download a native theme and select it, it will be automatically converted to a theme format supported by the plugin.